Fryrvo/2024_Makecode_Arcade-pvppppvvp/README.md

 * click on **New Project**
 * click on **Extensions** under the gearwheel menu
 * search for **https://github.com/fryrvo/2024-makecodearcade-pvppppvvp** and import

-## Edit this project

-To edit this repository in MakeCode.

 * open [https://arcade.makecode.com/](https://arcade.makecode.com/)
 * click on **Import** then click on **Import URL**